aspnet/Blazor.Docs/docs/routing.md

 [!code-cshtml[](common/samples/2.x/BlazorSample/Pages/BlazorRoute.cshtml?start=1&end=4)]

+**Important:** For working routes to work properly you need to add the `base` tag in your `index.html` document, this tag is necessary for the URL to be generated correctly.
+If you have problems with routes try to add the following example `<base href="/" />`.

 ## Route parameters

 The Blazor client-side router uses route parameters to populate the corresponding component parameters with the same name (case insensitive).